Complex Hyperbolic Structures on Disc Bundles over Surfaces

 -12pt

 \rightskip0pt

-$\in\partial_\infty S_1$.
-Obviously, $s'_1$ is also in the L-part.
-Again, we draw an arc $a$ from $s'_1$ to $s_1$ in the counterclockwise direction.
+$s'_1$ to $s_1$ in the counterclockwise direction.
 Clearly, $a$ is contained in the L-part of $\partial_\infty S_1$.
 We call the closed oriented curve $c:=b\cup a\subset T$ {\it standard\/} as well.
 Note that there are two closed meridional curves in $T$ (they correspond to the fixed points of $\varphi$), both isotopic to a standard one.

 For a parabolic triangle, we distinguish the R-{\it parabolic\/} and L-{\it parabolic\/} cases.
 Exactly one point in $\partial_\infty S_1$ is fixed by $\varphi$.
 The isometry $\varphi$ moves all the other points in $\partial_\infty S_1$ in the same direction, counterclockwise for an R-parabolic triangle and clockwise for an L-parabolic triangle.
 As above, we~define a {\it standard\/} curve for an L-parabolic triangle.
 In $T$, this curve is isotopic to the closed meridional curve.
 In the case of an R-parabolic or trivial triangle, we define no standard curve.